Remember the Anchorage Music Scene?

 For Teens

-The place to go for live music for Anchorage teens, were a number of teen night clubs put together by local DJ Ron Moore (the Royal Coachman) and Pacesetters.
+The place to go for live music for Anchorage youth were some teen nightclubs put together by local DJ Ron Moore (the Royal Coachman) and an organization called Pacesetters.

-Some of the bands included the Arsons, the Chandels, G Morgan S and the Jets, the Gatormen, the Pulsating Heartbeats, the Johnson Brothers, the Nomads, the Outlaws, Proof, the Prophets and the Quarrymen to name a few.
+Some bands included the Arsons, the Chandels, G Morgan S and the Jets, the Gatormen, the Pulsating Heartbeats, the Johnson Brothers, the Nomads, the Outlaws, Proof, the Prophets, and the Quarrymen to name a few.

 Do you remember the Royal Pad, Cinnamon Cinder and of course the Cheetah on Government hill?